evandethier/satellite-ssc/landsat-calibration/README.md

 **Standalone calibrations for rivers in the calibration dataset** In addition to the globally applicable calibration methods, standalone calibrations for 151 rivers are available.
+These can be found in the subfolder [Link]/standalone_calibrations